AnnaLivia/TSRSP/results/README.md

 </div>

 **Observations:**

-- Formulations in the $\hat{G}$ family provide the **tightest LP relaxations**, with significantly smaller median gaps across all density levels.
+- Formulations in the $\hat{G}$ family provide the strongest LP relaxations, with smaller median gaps for all density levels.
-- The advantage is most pronounced at $\varepsilon = 1$, where the median LP gap is around 30%, and remains below 40% for $\varepsilon = 0.9$ and $\varepsilon = 0.8$, although variability slightly increases in sparser graphs.
+- The improvement is particularly clear for $\varepsilon = 1$, where the median LP gap is around 30%.
-- In contrast, $S$, $GW$, and $G$ exhibit **very weak LP relaxations**, with gaps typically close to 100% and limited dispersion.
+- For $\varepsilon = 0.9$ and $\varepsilon = 0.8$, the LP gap remains below 40% on average, although the variability increases.
-- As edge density decreases, these weaker formulations show a **larger number of outliers**, indicating that some sparse instances admit relatively tighter relaxations.
+- Formulations $S$, $GW$, and $G$ provide weaker LP relaxations, with gaps often close to 100%.
-- Formulations including non-edge constraints (e.g., $\hat{G}_a$, $G_a$, $GW_a$) generally achieve **smaller LP gaps** than those based on anti-neighborhood constraints.
+- Formulations with non-edge constraints, such as $\hat{G}_a$, $G_a$, and $GW_a$, generally give smaller LP gaps than the corresponding variants with anti-neighborhood constraints.
 <br>

-Finally, the following figure presents box plots of the **percentage optimality gap** (*Opt gap (%)*), computed as the percentage difference between the best feasible solution found and the best lower bound obtained within the time limit by all tested formulations, grouped by edge density levels of the compatibility graph.
+The following figure reports the box plots of the **percentage optimality gap**, denoted by **Opt gap (%)**.

-These values are reported **only for instances that were not solved to proven optimality**.
-Each plot includes the median, interquartile range, and potential outliers.
+The gap is computed as the percentage difference between the best feasible solution found and the best lower bound obtained within the time limit.

-This analysis complements the CPU time plots by evaluating **solution quality** when optimality is not reached.
+The values are reported only for the instances that were not solved to proven optimality.
+This analysis complements the CPU time plots by showing the quality of the solutions when optimality is not reached.

 <div align="center">
   <img src="figures/Opt_Rouen0.png" width="550"/>